Chemical Hygiene and Communications

 Policy

 The University has developed a Hazard Communication Program (the “Program”) which includes the Chemical Hygiene Plan (the “Plan”) to promote the safety of people working with chemicals in workplaces and in laboratories.
-Copies of the Plan are available on the Division of Safety and Security Health & Emergency Management Services website and in each laboratory where chemicals are used.
+Copies of the Plan are available on Environmental Health & Safety's website and in each laboratory where chemicals are used.

 Hazardous Communications Program: